panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 binarySearch([2, 5, 7, 9], 1); // => false
 ```

 Let's look at the `middle` and `middleItem` variables.
-During each cycle of searching, `middle` variable keeps the index of the current middle item of binary search, while `middleItem` variable keep the middle item.
+During each cycle of searching, `middle` variable keeps the index of the current middle item of binary search, while `middleItem` variable keeps the middle item.

-As you can see, the `middle` and `middleItem` variables are declired at the beginning of the function `binarySearch()`.
+The `middle` and `middleItem` variables are declared at the beginning of the function `binarySearch()`.
 Thus, these variables are available within the entire scope created by `binarySearch()` function body.

 However, `middle` and `middleItem` variables are used only within the `while` cycle code block.
 So... why not declaring these variables directly within `while` code block?